endpoints4s/endpoints4s/documentation/manual/src/main/paradox/guides/custom-authentication.md

 to the authentication mechanism used by an application, and how to extend interpreters to implement this authentication mechanism for the server side and the client side.

-We will be using Play framework but the same approach can be used for other HTTP libraries.
+We will be using http4s but the same approach can be used for other HTTP libraries.

 We focus on authentication but the same approach can be used for any other